Understanding Food Safety Hazards: Definition and Significance

 The pests also largely contribute to the physical hazards in the food business.
 The insects and pests can die and get mixed into the food and contaminate them completely.
 Rodents like rats can leave their hair everywhere and carry insects that cause diseases.
 Other pests such as birds also produce droppings that if come into contact with the foods, can contaminate them.

-If there is an absence of a proper hygiene system, the food handlers themselves can contribute to physical hazards.
-They must have protective uniforms such as caps, and hairnets that prevent strands of their hair to fall into the food being prepared.
+If a proper hygiene system is absent, the food handlers themselves can contribute to physical hazards.
+They must have protective uniforms such as caps, and hairnets that prevent strands of their hair from falling into the food being prepared.
 Furthermore, any pen caps and loose jewelry can cause physical hazards that can cause choking, etc.

-There are some natural hazards that occur naturally from the raw materials that are being used themselves.
-Bones in the meat are an example of a very common contaminant alongside leaves, and twigs on the fruits.
+Some natural hazards occur naturally from the raw materials that are being used themselves.
+Bones in the meat are an example of a very common contaminant alongside leaves and twigs on the fruits.

 Additionally, some common commodities such as flour, salt, and sugar can be contaminated with hazards such as small rocks due to unclean supplier production areas.
-The detection of these hazards can prevent any injuries in the consumers.
+The detection of these hazards can prevent any injuries to consumers.

 The allergens are also food safety hazards.
 These are caused by certain proteins that the immune system of an individual may mistake as foreign matter that can be deemed dangerous.

-Some common food allergens are tree nuts, shellfish, eggs, milk, fish, wheat, peanuts, soybean, lupin, celery, sesame, sulfites and sulfur dioxide, mollusk, and mustard.
-This is why it is the responsibility of the food business to inform the consumers of any potential risks in the food products.
+Examples: Some common food allergens are tree nuts, shellfish, eggs, milk, fish, wheat, peanuts, soybean, lupin, celery, sesame, sulfites and sulfur dioxide, mollusk, and mustard.
+This is why it is the responsibility of the food business to inform consumers of any potential risks in food products.

-According to a study, every year, almost 600 million people become affected with foodborne illnesses because of contaminated foods every year.
+According to a study, every year, almost 600 million people become affected with foodborne illnesses because of contaminated foods.
 This roughly translates to almost 1 in 10 people in the whole world.

-These foodborne illnesses reduce the productivity in all communities as even the labour force is unable to perform their duties as per routine.
+These foodborne illnesses reduce productivity in all communities as even the labor force is unable to perform their duties as per routine.
 So the first step to preventing the occurrence of foodborne illnesses will be to properly identify the food safety hazards.